GriceTurrble/django-bootstrap-template/README.md

 When you want to add custom fields to a model that subclasses `MyBaseModel`, you may also be inclined to make a new QuerySet and/or Manager class and assign this to the `objects` manager on that model.
 However, doing so will overwrite `MyBaseQuerySet` as a manager of that model, making its methods unavailable.

-Django's documentation regarding [Custom managers and model inheritance][7] is quite helpful here.
+Django's documentation regarding [Custom managers and model inheritance][manager_model_inheritance] is quite helpful here.
 However, their solution revolves around creating multiple managers for a subclassed abstract model with its own base manager, so that you may need to reference a different manager besides `objects`.

 Personally, I find it frustrating to use any other manager besides `objects` unless absolutely necessary; and I want to retain the ability to chain all the different custom methods together.
 My solution and recommendation is to subclass `MyBaseQuerySet`, then use the subclass as the new model's manager: